 You may find your dog walking into just about everything in your house as it learns to adjust.
 For my Lucy, it seemed like she had a magnet in her, if there was something in a room that she could hit, then she would find it.
 For some reason, she would walk diagonally across a room so she might hit a table leg and then head off in the other direction and hit the computer desk, and then head off again and hit a wall.
 So she might hit five or six things before she actually got to me.
 Fortunately she got over this within a week or so.
 She had to otherwise she was going to have one big permanent headache.

 The one main thing I can tell you is to not pamper your dog.
 The more you try to do things for your baby, the longer it will take them to adjust.
 Let them find their way around the house.
 Just ensure that anything that has sharp edges or is likely to cause damage is removed or padded.
 This also applies to your garden.
 They will map it out pretty quickly and it may take a couple of weeks before they stop bumping into things but you will notice a big difference in a short period of time.

 What personally got me through it all was reading other people’s stories about their blind dogs.
 If other people were doing okay with their blind dog then I could too.
 So you can start by reading Lucy’s story here.
+And you can read other people’s stories on the blog here.
 We’d also love you to add your own story to the site.
 You can do that here.

 Just stay happy and know that your dog will be fine.
 With you, their loving owner beside them, they can’t go wrong.